 Emma started googling how to make money online.
 She laughs at it now, thinking how desperate she had become.
 Emma had started to follow life and business coach Stefan James and then one of my ads popped up on his channel.
 She watched it but she didn’t think high-ticket closing was for her.

 Massive Financial Returns In Sales

-Fast forward several months, after she graduated from my High-Ticket Closer ™ program, and she was successfully closing on my team.
+Fast forward several months, after she graduated from my High-Ticket Closer ™ program, and she was successfully closed on my team.
 Then she was closing different accounts on her own.
-Eventually she became a leader of her own sales team, where she said the “return is massive.”
+Eventually, she became a leader of her own sales team, where she said the “return is massive.”